Read more about RFSU's work on sexual and human rights

 Elise Ottesen-Jensen – the pioneer behind RFSU

-RFSU works for the freedom of everybody's right to decide on their own sexuality, to choose who they have sex with and if and when they want to have children.
-Today, all of these rights may seem obvious, but many people have had to fight hard for the rights we have today.
+RFSU works for the freedom of everybody's right to decide their own sexuality, to choose who they have sex with and if and when they want to have children.
+Today, all these rights may seem obvious, but many people have had to fight hard for the freedom we have today.
 One of them was the founder of RFSU, Elise Ottesen-Jensen.

 What Sweden was like in the 20th century

-Today, Sweden is somewhat of a pioneer when it comes to sexual freedom.
+Today, Sweden is a pioneer when it comes to sexual freedom.
 But this has not always been the case.

-In the beginning of the 20th century, sex was something to be kept within marriage, homosexuality was forbidden, contraception barely existed, and contraceptive education was forbidden.
-Knowledge of how to protect yourself against unwanted pregnancies and sexually transmitted diseases was therefore non-existent.
+In the beginning of the 20th century, sex was something confined to marriage, homosexuality was forbidden, contraception barely existed, and contraceptive education was forbidden.
+Which meant knowledge of how to protect yourself against unwanted pregnancies and sexually transmitted diseases was non-existent.
 Condoms could only be imported and sold by a few institutions and abortion was illegal.

-The bans and ignorance created a negative spiral, especially for women in society.
+The restrictions and ignorance created a negative spiral, especially for women in society.

-Many married women suffered from not being able to protect themselves against repeated and frequent pregnancies.
-Their bodies became worn out by childbearing, but they had neither the knowledge nor the access to contraceptives to protect themselves from unwanted pregnancies.
+Many married women suffered from being unable to protect themselves against repeated and frequent pregnancies.
+Their bodies were exhausted by childbearing, but they had neither knowledge of nor the access to contraceptives to protect themselves from unwanted pregnancies.
 Unmarried women who became pregnant and chose to have an illegal abortion were taking a huge risk, as the procedure could physically harm the woman and even end in death.
 In addition, abortion was against the law and could result in legal penalties.

-One woman decided to take up the fight against the outdated view of sex.
+One woman decided to take up the fight against this outdated view of sex.
 Her name was Elise Ottesen-Jensen.

 Who was Elise Ottesen-Jensen?

-Elise Ottesen-Jensen was born in 1886 into the Ottesen priest*s family in Højland outside Stavanger, Norway.
-Elise was child number 17 in a group of 18 children.
-Elise’s mother was burdened with pregnancies and childbirth, and some of the children died before adulthood.
+Elise Ottesen-Jensen was born in 1886 into the Ottesen family in Højland outside Stavanger, Norway, where her father was a pastor.
+Elise was the 17th of 18 children.
+Her mother was burdened with so many pregnancies and births, and some of the children died before adulthood.

 What made Elise Ottesen-Jensen so passionate about sexual politics

-The priest’s family’s cruel treatment of Magnhild’s illegitimate pregnancy affected Elise deep into her soul.
+The pastor and his family’s cruel treatment of Magnhild’s illegitimate pregnancy affected Elise deeply.
 The injustice Magnhild endured led Elise to become involved in civil rights issues as a journalist in Oslo.

-In time, Elise began to write more and more about women’s issues and sex education, and in 1914 Elise’s first article about sexual issues was published – a subject that was very controversial at the time.
-But Elise was a brave woman and passionate about the right to sexual education.
-The sexual rights issue would become Elise Ottesen-Jensen’s legacy.
+In time, Elise began to write more and more about women’s issues and sex education, and in 1914 Elise’s first article about sexual issues was published – a subject very controversial at the time.
+But Elise was a brave woman and passionate about the right to sexuality education.
+The issue of sexual rights would become Elise Ottesen-Jensen’s legacy.

 Elise’s fight for sex education

-1914 was also the year Elise Ottesen met the Swedish political journalist Albert Jensen and the couple settled in Sweden.
+In 1914, Elise Ottesen also met the Swedish political journalist Albert Jensen, and the couple settled in Sweden.

-In Sweden, Elise continued her fight for women’s rights through her debating texts and educational work under the signature Ottar.
+In Sweden, Elise continued her fight for women’s rights through her opinion columns and educational work under the pen name Ottar.
 Elise was convinced that knowledge was the only way forward for women’s rights, so she began traveling around Sweden – educating people about contraception, even though it was illegal.
 Elise informed poor women and men about how to protect themselves against STIs and unwanted pregnancies – in barns and community centers, but also in people’s kitchens and gardens.
-Elise Ottesen-Jensen’s sex education became a model for sex education in schools, and still inspires us today.
+Elise Ottesen-Jensen’s sex education became a model for sex education in schools, and still inspires us to this day.

-Elise Ottesen-Jensen filled the benches when she lectured about sexual health in Sweden in the 1920s.
-Providing information about contraception, venereal diseases and the ban on abortion was illegal, but Elise bravely defied the ban.
+Elise Ottesen-Jensen filled the seats when she lectured about sexual health in Sweden in the 1920s.
+Even though providing information about contraception, venereal diseases and the ban on abortion was illegal, Elise bravely defied the consequences.

-During Elise Ottesen-Jensen’s travels through Sweden to raise awareness about contraception, she helped almost 2,000 women to try out diaphragms.
-Often, pessaries were tested in very primitive conditions – behind curtains, in barns or in the middle of the kitchen floor.
+During Elise Ottesen-Jensen’s travels through Sweden to raise awareness about contraception, she helped almost 2,000 women try out diaphragms.
+Often, these were tested in very primitive conditions – behind curtains, in barns or in the middle of the kitchen floor.

 I dream of the day when all children born are welcome, all men and women are equal, and sexuality is an expression of intimacy, love and pleasure.
 Elise Ottesen-Jensen, founder of the RFSU.